jehan-rubin/fakie/README.md

 * Convert vertices nominal properties to boolean :heavy_check_mark:
 * Removing properties with a single value :heavy_check_mark:
 * Process only vertices which contains a code smell :heavy_check_mark:
-* Convert edges properties values to boolean :x:
+* Convert edges properties values to boolean :heavy_check_mark:
 * Resolution of collision among properties :x:

 Note: Converting numeric to nominal and then nominal to boolean is not equals to converting numeric to boolean.